Interview Prep

 Can you balance confidence and humility

 Arrogant: "I am clearly the best candidate."
 Confident: "In my last role, I led a project that reduced response time by 40%.
 I would bring that same approach here."
 The difference is evidence.
+What can you bring to this role is the question underneath, and evidence answers it without the candidate having to claim anything.
 If you need the full framework for structuring your opening statement, start there.
 This question is the closing one.

 The framework that works for any role